When you reach this stage, you’ll be asked to complete your online psychometric testing.

 This assessment is an indicator of your ability to cope with the intellectual demands of police training and police work.

-This information is to give you an initial understanding of the assessment.
-We strongly encourage you to start preparing for the test early, and use the candidate preparation document, along with practice tests on our provider’s website.
+We encourage you to familiarise yourself with the assessment process by reviewing the candidate preparation document, and attempting the practice tests on our provider’s website.
 Please note that these questions are for practice only and no results will be provided from their completion.

 • Timed assessment for 30 minutes